Hamburger

 Belgium

-Losses may be carried forward indefinitely, but their use in a given tax year is limited to EUR1,000,000 plus 70 percent of the taxable basis in excess of EUR1,000,000.
+Losses may be carried forward indefinitely, but their use in a given tax year is limited to EUR1 million plus 70 percent of the taxable basis in excess of EUR1 million.
 Any carried-forward tax losses that cannot be used due to this limitation may be further carried forward indefinitely.
 The remaining 30 percent of the taxable basis in excess of EUR1 million will be subject to normal corporate income tax rates.

-As of income year 2023 (assessment year 2024), the 70-percent threshold has been reduced to 40 percent to increase the minimal taxable basis to 60 percent instead of 30 percent.
-This measure is temporary, as regulators intend to abolish this measure as soon as the global minimum tax rules (OECD Pillar Two) enter into force in Belgium.
+As of income year 2023 (assessment year 2024), the 70 percent threshold was reduced to 40 percent to increase the minimal taxable basis to 60 percent instead of 30 percent.
+This measure was temporary, as regulators intended to abolish this measure as soon as the global minimum tax rules (OECD Pillar Two) enter into force in Belgium.

 Brazil